ippeiukai/angularCoffeeBase/README.md

 by Ippei UKAI

 Provides convenient base classes and utility methods for making writing angular app in CoffeeScript easier.
+AngularJS controllers and services can now be written as a class naturally with the power of inheritance.

 ## base classes